Open Access for REF

 - The basics

-- Upload the accepted version of your article or conference paper to SRO as soon as it has been accepted.
+Deposit the accepted version of your article or conference paper from Elements to SRO at the point of acceptance or within3 months of publication.

 - How is Open Access defined in this policy?